Expenditure on advertising, market research, polling and direct mail

 Access and inclusion policy statement for people with disabilities, their families and carers

-The Commission is committed to ensuring that people with disabilities have the opportunity to participate in shaping the Commission’s services and objectives through a consultative process.
+The Commission is committed to ensuring people with disabilities have the opportunity to participate in shaping the Commission’s services and objectives through a consultative process.

 The Disability Access and Inclusion Plan provides a framework for the identification of: